ColinGilbert/python-jsgf2prompts/README.md

 1 - The original script does not support the characters [] * + and outputs potentially misleading error messages.
 Added a conditional to prevent this.

-2 - Made it write <sil> </sil> at the beginning and end of each sentence.
+2 - Made it write information pertaining the the training toolkit (silence words and file info) at the beginning and end of each sentence.

 3 - Made it output to prompts.txt and fileids.txt instead of standard output.